raahulrahl/docs/README.md

 🚀 Powered by Decentralised Identifiers (DIDs) 🔑, secured conversations with mutual TLS (mTLS) 🔒, and a lightweight yet powerful communication protocol built on JSON-RPC 2.0 ⚡️—Pebbling is paving the way for the next generation of collaborative AI systems. 🌟🤖

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
+This documentation provides comprehensive guides and API reference for the Pebbling protocol, including:

-- Navigation
+- Getting started guides
-- Customizations
+- Protocol specifications
-- API Reference pages
+- API endpoints and examples
-- Use of popular components
+- Integration examples

 ### Development